danteairdharris/BoxOfficeDS/README.md

 * The model determined the RF regression performed better with a MAE of ~ $45 Million

 ## Productionization
-Used Streamlit to quickly and cleanly deploy the model for use [Here](https://box-office-predictive-model.herokuapp.com/).
+Used Streamlit to quickly and cleanly deploy the model for use.